Game of Regions: Contentious school merger spawns champion

 Herron said no one was cut, but players who had been starting and played a lot when each school had about 40 players became reserves on the larger squad.
 That led to hard feelings among parents and residents.

-For years, there would be groups of fans still wearing the blue and white of Clay County and others sporting Lineville’s red and black (the merged school’s colors are officially red, white and blue, because who can argue with that?).
+For years, there would be groups of fans still wearing the blue and white of Clay County and others sporting Lineville’s red and black (the merged school’s colors are officially red, white and blue, because who can argue with that?) at games.

 Fortunately, the team was good, a consistent winner and playoff team.
 That helped ease fears the program would sink.